-Henry's father, William ROWE was christened 17 OCT 1827
+ROWE was christened 17 OCT 1827 in Parish of

-Taranaki, New Zealand where he was buried 27 APR 1915 in Huirangi Cem.,
+Zealand where he was buried 27 APR 1915 in Huirangi Cem., near Waitara,

-near Waitara, Taranaki, New Zealand.
-He was the son of Matthias ROWE and
+Taranaki, New Zealand.
+He was the son of Matthias ROWE and Ann KING.

 At the trial, Mr. William Rowe said : I am a farmer, living at Huirangi.
 I reside upon my own farm there ; I produce the title to same and is a grant from the Crown to myself.
 On tho 26th instant, at 7 a.m., I noticed Maoris in my paddock.
 I went to them and found they were ploughing grass land.
 I remonstrated with them, but it had no effect.
 I ran to the bullocks and stopped them.
 They had two bullocks.
 The driver of the bullocks and I had a "scramble" together.
 My son then came, and we managed together to unhook the bullocks from the ploughs.
 Mr. Andrews came, and he helped us.
 The Maoris persisted in hooking the bullocks on again.
 They did this several times.
 At last I got the wheel of the plough and threw it away.
 I had some struggling to get the wheel.
 They said they could go on without the wheel.
 My son got the head part of the plough off and threw it away.
 There were a lot of native women about, and they brought back the plough wheel and head of the plough.
 The Maoris kept trying to fix the gear on to the plough again but we prevented them.
 After that they gave it up.
 My son and another remained in the field until the Constabulary came.
 One of the prisoners (Rangihikoa) came down tha road with another pair of bullocks just before the Constabulary apprehended them.
 The conduct of the prisoners was likely to cause a breach of the peace.
 The damage done is about this.
 He desired that the natives be bound over to keep the peace.
 Henry Rowe (a lad about 15 years old) affirmed that on the 26th natives ploughing on his father's land.
 A native asked who the Government got the land from.
 Mr. E. W. Stockman, interpreter, said he went to Rowe's land on the 26th instant with a party of Armed Constabulary.
 He saw a number of natives standiug quietly by the side of a fence.
 He was instructed to ask them if they would leave off ploughing however they replied "No." He also said they would not be arrested if they left off ploughing.
 They replied, "If you do not arrest us we shall commence ploughing again."
 His Worship told the Interpreter to explain to the natives that they had been charged with ploughing land held under grant from the Government, that they had been proved guilty, and that, therefore, they would be imprisoned on the first charge in tho gaol at Dunedin, for two months ; and on the second they would have to find two sureties in 300 Pound each, and themselves in 500 Pound each, for twelve months.
 And if the sureties were not forthcoming, they would be imprisoned in Dunedin for twelve months.
 A Native asked by what authority was the land confiscated - "The Court : Tell him that the land was taken from tho natives after the last war."

-26 November 1881 at Huirangi was spent at the rifle range on Mr. Frederick Andrews' farm, Huirangi, in a contest between the right and left sub-divisions of the company ; after which the usual parade of Armed constabulary, supervised by tho Major, in which "evolutions complex to the utiitiated, were performed, evidently to the satisfaction of the Commanding Officer."
+26 November 1881 at Huirangi was spent at the rifle range on Mr. Frederick Andrew's farm, Huirangi, in a contest between the right and left sub-divisions of the company ; after which the usual parade of Armed constabulary, supervised by tho Major, in which "evolutions complex to the uninitiated, were performed, evidently to the satisfaction of the Commanding Officer."